ReactWindows/discussions-and-proposals/proposals/0000-keyboard-apis.md

 This proposal deals with the minimal set of APIs needed to achieve some of the simplest keyboarding support.
 The following are not in scope for this proposal and can be added on later if there are scenarios demanding them:
 - `onKeyPress` events for IME/auto-complete scenarios where each character that is received needs to be processed independently.

+*Note: This proposal does not include focus and tabbing related APIs and assumes that such APIs exists for simplicity.
+There will be a separate proposal addressing those APIs shortly*

 ## Basic example

 ### Example 1 : Simple key stroke handling